RWP 20-11, September 2020; updated March 2023

 In a macroeconomic model with drifting long-run inflation expectations, the anchoring of inflation expectations manifests in two testable predictions.
 First, expectations about inflation far in the future should no longer respond to news about current inflation.
-Second, better-anchored inflation expectations weaken the relationship between unemployment and inflation, flattening the reduced-form Phillips curve.
-We evaluate both predictions and find that communication of a numerical inflation objective, first through its Summary of Economic Projections and later through the announcement of a 2 percent target in 2012, better anchored inflation expectations in the United States but failed to anchor expectations in Japan.
-Moreover, the improved anchoring of U.S. inflation expectations can account for much of the observed flattening of the Phillips curve in the US over the past decade.
-Similar analysis reveals no evidence of anchoring in Japan despite the Bank of Japan's announcement of a numerical target, suggesting that merely announcing an inflation objective may have led inflation expectations to anchor at a level below 2 percent.
+Second, better anchored inflation expectations weaken the relationship between unemployment and inflation, flattening the reduced-form Phillips curve.
+We evaluate both predictions and find that the Federal Reserve's communication of a numerical inflation objective, first through its Summary of Economic Projections and later through the announcement of a 2 percent target in 2012, better anchored inflation expectations.
+Moreover, this improved anchoring can account for much of the observed flattening of the Phillips curve in the US over the past decade.
+Similar analysis reveals no evidence of anchoring in Japan despite the Bank of Japan's announcement of a numerical target, suggesting that merely announcing an inflation objective may not be sufficient to better anchor inflation expectations.

 JEL Classification: E31, E52, E58